AntoniaChroni/antoniachroni.github.io/myotherstuff.md

 ### Some fun non-academic facts about me:
  * I grew up on the Greek island of Lesvos, the land of olive oil and ouzo.
 The island is also known as the place where Aristotle began his systematic zoological observations along with Theophrastus (father of botany).
- * I have lived in five countries, and I speak four-ish languages.
+ * I have lived in five countries, and I speak six-ish languages.
  * I am an avid tanguera.
  * I have participated in various theater and film projects.
 Here are some of them:
    *  TV commercial for the Victims of Domestic violence of the Municipality of Lesvos (Greece).
 "Break the silence".
 March 2015 [https://vimeo.com/121490198](https://vimeo.com/121490198)